bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 This will make `ssh` send an empty network package to the server.
 This will prevent network hardware from thinking your connection is unused/broken and terminating it.

-If the problem persists, please report it to hpc-helpdesk@bihealth.de.
+If the problem persists, please report it to hpc-helpdesk@bih-charite.de.

 ## My job terminated before being done.
 What happened?